The Bible is our final authority in all things, as … [More...]

 Welcome to Redeemer

 We are a fellowship of Christians, seeking to grow in God’s grace through His Word, sacraments, and prayer.
 We hope the resources on our site are a blessing to you, and we hope that you will join us as we worship our risen Lord Jesus together this Sunday.

-Use the navigation menu above to learn more about our commitment to Biblical teaching, to listen one of Pastor Wilson’s recent sermons, and to browse the other materials we have made available.
+Use the navigation menu above to learn more about our commitment to Biblical teaching, and to browse the other materials we have made available.

 David Strain writes: For a few people today, an hour or two on Sunday mornings is occupied with public worship, but for most people, the idea that Sunday is the Christian Sabbath – an entire day set apart for worship, rest, and ministry – is entirely novel.
 And yet, in an age of frenetic and unrelenting busyness, when technology allows us to stay plugged in to the world twenty-four-seven, when entertainment becomes the de facto purpose of so many lives, nothing could be more counter-cultural, … Continue Reading

 William J. Vermeulen writes Why God’s People Should Be Attending Evening Worship Services BECAUSE GOD IS WORTHY!
 God is eminently worthy and is not pleased when his worship is preempted by a choice of lesser things.
 There is no better way for God’s children to spend their time on the day he has chosen for us to “remember,” “observe” and “keep holy” than in the house of the Lord on the Lord’s Day, morning and evening.
 BECAUSE OF THE TESTIMONY OF SCRIPTURE!
 In Psalm 134 there is … Continue Reading